• Skip to primary navigation

 What Else Can I Serve With this Casserole?

-This recipe has just about every thing covered, with the exception of something sweet.
+This recipe has just about everything covered, with the exception of something sweet.
 We usually include freshly baked cinnamon rolls and lots of toast with jelly.
-If you would like to give homemade jam a shot I have a fantastic blueberry jam, peach jam and strawberry jam recipe and all are super easy to make!
+If you would like to give homemade jam a shot, I have a fantastic blueberry jam, peach jam, and strawberry jam recipe that are all super easy to make!

 I hope I have answered all your questions about the recipe and your family loves it as much as we do!